WavyCraft/EnderKits/README.md

 # TODO

 - [ ] Make a messages.yml to handle messages.
-- [ ] Add an ecomony system.
+- [ ] Add an ecomony system.(Semi completed)
-- [ ] Maybe add custom enchant if pigman decides to update.
+- [x] Maybe add custom enchant if pigman decides to update.
 - [ ] Add more features to the kit such effects when claimed.(Maybe)
-- [ ] Add other plugin support.
+- [x] Add other plugin support.
 - [ ] Add UI support(Will make it an off/on)